 - You’ve added another driver to your policy.

 What Is the Most Critical Step to Take Following a Crash?

 If you are involved in an accident, the most important step to take is to seek medical assistance for yourself and for anyone else involved in the crash.
 If you are able, you should exchange insurance and contact details with other drivers, write down the contact info of eyewitnesses, and document the scene, but those priorities take a back seat to getting medical attention.
 And don’t forget to notify your insurance company about the wreck as soon as possible.
 You should also contact an experienced personal injury law firm as soon as possible.

 Car insurance laws in Florida are unique.
 While all Florida drivers are required to carry insurance in order to drive legally, the nature of that coverage is far different from most other states.

 Property damage liability (PDL) insurance pays for damage that you or someone in your family may cause to another person’s property while driving your vehicle.
 This coverage protects the other affected party’s property damage, and won’t pay for losses you incur in an accident you cause.

 Personal injury protection (PIP) insurance protects you and your family members from the costs of physical injury.
 If you are in a crash and someone is hurt, this insurance option will pay for those medical expenses, regardless of who caused the accident.

 PIP covers not only the drivers and passengers of a car accident but pedestrians and bicyclists too, as well as children traveling in school buses.

 Why Does Florida Require No-Fault Insurance?

-If you are involved in a car crash in Florida, your insurance company pays the medical bills and other financial losses of anyone covered under the policy, regardless of who caused the accident.
+As kaweckilaw.com explains, if you are involved in a car crash in Florida, your insurance company pays the medical bills and other financial losses of anyone covered under the policy, regardless of who caused the accident.
 This is known as no-fault insurance.
 No-fault laws encourage insurance companies to sell insurance at lower premiums.